toshi0607/Go-FAQ-Japanese-Edition/original.md

 trading short-term convenience for long-term build speed and program clarity.

-Still, when developing code, it's common to create these situations temporarily and it can be annoying to have to edit them out before the program will compile.
+Still, when developing code, it’s common to create these situations temporarily and it can be annoying to have to edit them out before the program will compile.